python/devguide/getting-started/getting-help.rst

 Discourse
 ---------

-Python has a hosted `Discourse`_ instance.
+Python has a hosted :ref:`Discourse <discourse_discuss>` instance.
 This forum has many different categories and most core development discussions take place in the open forum categories for `PEPs`_ and `Core Development`_ .
 Most categories are open for all users to read and post with the exception of